openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 If the Token Request is invalid or unauthorized, the Authorization Server constructs the error response as defined as in Section 5.2 of OAuth 2.0 [@!RFC6749].

-The following additional clarifications are provided for the following parameters already defined in [@!RFC6749]:
+The following additional clarifications are provided for the following error codes already defined in [@!RFC6749]:

 `invalid_request`: